mat007/brique/README.md

 ## How to get started with Brique?

-Of course Brique builds itself!
+Of course Brique can be used on itself!

 For a quick glance at a project build code using Brique look at [cmd/build/build.go](cmd/build/build.go).

-To find out how to build simply invoke `b` at the root of the project with the `-help` flag:
+To find out how to build simply invoke `./build.sh` or `build.bat` at the root of the project with the `-help` flag:
 ```
-$ b -help
+$ ./build.sh -help
 Usage: build [OPTIONS] [TARGETS]

 Options:
-  -bin.name string
-        name of the executable (default "b")
   -containers
         always build in containers
   -cross